onewithhammer/ESP8266-MyWidget-Demo/README.md

 ![Config Page](images/config-page.png)

-This project can be used as a learning tool or as a template for starting a new ESP8266 project.
+This project can be used as a framework, learning tool or as a template for starting a new ESP8266 project.
-It contains many of the components to build a ESP8266 project with web interface.
+It contains many of the components to build a ESP8266 project with dynamic web interface.

 This project includes:
 - ESP8266 Development